Candidate Joined Another Firm Despite Agreement – What Legal Actions Can We Take?

 Madhu.T.K

-Can I understand that by staffing means a firm which provides candidates to companies in return for a service charge?
-I believe that in such scenario the staffing firm only does a marketing job, that he showcases the candidates, and the decision to take the candidate is with the company who will offer employment.
-It is also to be understood that the candidate has a choice, whether to join the company or not.
-There is no contract between the candidate and the staffing firm that the former should accept the offer given by the company.
-Then how can a staffing company take action against a candidate who chose to join another company?
+Can I understand that staffing means a firm provides candidates to companies in return for a service charge?
+I believe that in such a scenario, the staffing firm only performs a marketing job by showcasing the candidates, and the decision to hire the candidate lies with the company offering employment.
+It is also important to understand that the candidate has a choice whether to join the company or not.
+There is no contract between the candidate and the staffing firm requiring the candidate to accept the offer given by the company.
+Then how can a staffing company take action against a candidate who chooses to join another company?

-There are a number of staffing companies available in the market, and for a candidate it is open to get the service of any firm.
-There will be instances that the same candidate may be sourced by different firms, and you cannot do anything against the candidate.
+There are many staffing companies available in the market, and a candidate is free to use the services of any firm.
+There will be instances where the same candidate may be sourced by different firms, and you cannot take action against the candidate.

 Neth31